15 Secret Disney Theme Park Perks Even Hardcore Disney Fans Don't Know

 You can get free water just by asking for it.

 If there's one thing you don't want to deal with on vacation, it's dehydration.
 Thankfully, Disney has made it insanely easy to stay hydrated on its premises for free.
 To get water, simply ask for it at any quick-service restaurant (or Starbucks!) at the park.
+Just make sure not to bring ice into the park as it's forbidden.

 You can ride in a secret car on the Disneyland Railroad.